Quick Guide to Research

 Phone: (212) 305-2404

-If you plan to conduct research with animals, your animals must be ordered through, and managed and cared for by the Institute of Comparative Medicine.
-The mission of the ICM is to ensure the humane care of animals used in approved research and to support medical research teams working to develop treatments for life-threatening conditions.
+The mission of the Institute of Comparative Medicine is to ensure the humane care of animals used in approved research and to support medical research teams working to develop treatments for life-threatening conditions.
+All animals used in research must be ordered through, and managed and cared for by the ICM.
 The ICM has certified veterinary specialists who direct the care and manage the health and welfare of research animals at Columbia.
-The ICM conducts a training program for veterinary specialists, as well as training courses in animal care and handling for research personnel.
+The ICM conducts training courses in animal care and handling for research personnel.

 Phone: (212) 305-3837